olcf/hands-on-with-summit/challenges/Python_Pytorch_Basics/README.md

 * `last_batch.png`: Shows you the last batch of animal images to get tested by the network.
 The pictures are titled by their actual classification and also include what the network guessed the animal was.
 * `overall_results.png`: Bar charts of how accurate your network was at predicting each class of animal.
 This includes your overall network accuracy, identification success (e.g., number of frogs correct divided by number of frog images), and prediction success (e.g., number of frogs correct divided by number of times GUESSED "frog").

-If you have something like [XQuartz](https://www.xquartz.org/index.html) (Mac) or [Xming](http://www.straightrunning.com/XmingNotes/) (Windows) installed on your local computer, and have enabled window forwarding, you can open the images on Ascent by doing:
+If you have something like [XQuartz](https://www.xquartz.org/index.html) (Mac) or [Xming](http://www.straightrunning.com/XmingNotes/) (Windows) installed on your local computer, and have enabled window forwarding, you can open the images on Frontier by doing:

 ```
 $ module load imagemagick